Try Semrush

 If you see “Sitemap index processed successfully”, then Google successfully crawled your sitemap.

-You can also click on the little bar chart icon to go to the Coverage Report for your sitemap:
+You can also click on the See Page Indexing option to see more details of your sitemap:

 Use Your Sitemap to Find Problems With Indexing